civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(3)** Paragraphs (b) and (c) of the definition **specified supply** in subsection 19(1) of the Regulations are replaced by the following:

-    a supply by way of sale of a **capital asset of the registrant** that has a fair market value at the time of the supply of at least $10,000,
+    a supply by way of sale of a capital asset of the registrant that has a fair market value at the time of the supply of at least $10,000,

-    a supply made by the registrant by way of sale of a **capital asset of the registrant if** the registrant has claimed, or is entitled to claim, an input tax credit in respect of the last supply to, or importation by, the registrant of the **capital asset**,
+    a supply made by the registrant by way of sale of a capital asset of the registrant if the registrant has claimed, or is entitled to claim, an input tax credit in respect of the last supply to, or importation by, the registrant of the capital asset,

   **(4)** The description of B in subparagraph 19(3)(c)(i) of the Regulations is replaced by the following:

-    is the total of all tax under Division II that became collectible in the fiscal year of the registrant immediately before the particular fiscal year in respect of taxable supplies (other than supplies by way of sale of real property or **capital assets** of the registrant) made by the registrant, and
+    is the total of all tax under Division II that became collectible in the fiscal year of the registrant immediately before the particular fiscal year in respect of taxable supplies (other than supplies by way of sale of real property or capital assets of the registrant) made by the registrant, and

   **(5)** Subsections (1) to (4) come into force or are deemed to have come into force on January 1, 2017.